 ByteDance says China will have to approve its US TikTok deal

-But US President Donald Trump on Wednesday raised questions about ByteDance's plans to keep a majority stake in TikTok's US operations and said he did not favour the idea of the Chinese firm retaining control, after six Republican lawmakers urged him to reject the proposal.
+But U.S. President Donald Trump on Wednesday raised questions about ByteDance's plans to keep a majority stake in TikTok's U.S. operations and said he did not favor the idea of the Chinese firm retaining control, after six Republican lawmakers urged him to reject the proposal.

 An outright sale of TikTok's operations or technologies was not included in ByteDance's proposal to the United States, Chinese state media reported on Thursday citing a separate statement from the company.